- Instructions for Form 1120-REIT - Introductory Material

 See the Instructions for Form 1128 and Pub.
 538 for more information on accounting periods and tax years.

-The REIT can round off cents to whole dollars on its returns and schedules.
-If the REIT does round to whole dollars, it must round all amounts.
-To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar (for example, $1.39 becomes $1 and $2.50 becomes $3).
+The REIT may enter decimal points and cents when completing its return.
+However, the REIT should round off cents to whole dollars on its return, forms, and schedules to make completing its return easier.
+The REIT must either round off all amounts on its return to whole dollars, or use cents for all amounts.
+To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
+For example, $8.40 rounds to $8 and $8.50 rounds to $9.

 If two or more amounts must be added to figure the amount to enter on a line, include cents when adding the amounts and round off only the total.